Product ConsultantKardderStrategy Delivered

 Cons

-Low trust, easy to ignore on campus — weak conversion without a real-world trigger
+Low trust, easy to ignore on campus.
+Estimated CAC: $4-6/install.
+Weak conversion without a real-world trigger.

 Option 2: Pure influencer pushRejected